aminland/eslint-plugin-coffee/README.md

 # eslint-plugin-coffeescript

-Transpile coffee files before eslint checks will be run
+Transpiles .coffee and .cjsx files before with coffeescript, then runs eslint checks on them.
+The plugin ignores some rules that are impossible to satisfy from coffeescript (see [this file](lib/index.js#L22))

 ## Installation